Inverness East, Nairn and Lochaber (Scottish Parliament constituency)

 Inverness East, Nairn and Lochaber was a constituency of the Scottish Parliament (Holyrood).
 It elected one Member of the Scottish Parliament (MSP) by the first past the post method of election.
-It was one of eight constituencies in the Highlands and Islands electoral region, which elects seven additional members, in addition to constituency MSPs, to produce a form of proportional representation for the region as a whole.
+It was one of eight constituencies in the Highlands and Islands electoral region, which elected seven additional members, in addition to constituency MSPs, to produce a form of proportional representation for the region as a whole.

 Boundaries were redrawn before the 2011 Scottish Parliament election, dividing the area between Inverness and Nairn and Skye, Lochaber and Badenoch.

 Electoral region

 The other seven constituencies of the Highlands and Islands electoral region were: Argyll and Bute, Caithness, Sutherland and Easter Ross, Moray, Orkney, Ross, Skye and Inverness West, Shetland and the Western Isles.

 The region covers most of Argyll and Bute council area, all of the Highland council area, most of the Moray council area, all of the Orkney council area, all of the Shetland council area and all of Na h-Eileanan Siar.